durrantlab/molmoda-docs/docs/docking/tutorials/td001/index.md

 === "3.
 Pocket properties"

     If you do not have a ligand you are trying to capture with your pocket, you can see pocket properties under the `Data` tab of the main window.
-    The higher the score and druggability, the more likely the pocket is to be an effective binding site for a ligand.
+    The higher the score and druggability, the more likely the pocket will be an effective ligand binding site.

     <figure markdown>
     ![](../../../img/docking/td001/pockets/pocket-properties.png)